ItsZyad/dClasses/README.md

 ### Class Attributes

 If you've ever worked with Python classes before then you are likely familiar with how class attributes work.
 While object attributes can differ between different instances of the same class, class attributes can be set in any instance but will have the same value across all instances.
-If we return the student class example but add the `attributes` key to the class:
+If we return the student class example but add the `attributes` key to the class, we get:

 ```DenizenScript
 SampleStudent_Class: